thethumbler/thumbler.dev/content/posts/lfs-in-an-hour-or-less.md

 The kernel should attempt to boot and panic with a `not syncing: No working init found.` message.

 Now we need a working `init` process, which is provided by BusyBox as well.
 In order to build BusyBox, we need a working C Library.

+> `init` is the first started by the kernel, it's supposed to bootstrap the rest of the system components.
+> `systemd` is the most widely used init process.

 ## Building musl-libc
 Head to [musl.libc.org](http://musl.libc.org/) and download the latest release.
 I'm using [musl-1.2.1](http://musl.libc.org/releases/musl-1.2.1.tar.gz).